 - Pre-registration and Registration components, including trending analysis, point-of-service collections, scheduling, eligibility, and demographics.

-For example, Patient scheduling is one of the most significant outliers for an integrated approach to financial clearance.
+For example, patient scheduling is one of the most significant outliers for an integrated approach to patient financial clearance.
 Problems typically start in the organizational chart with failure to align scheduling under the purview of revenue cycle leadership and instead characterizing it as an operations role.
 This can lead to process breakdowns related to key financial checkpoints, such as ensuring the right information is being collected to enable a seamless and, ideally, automated benefit check and authorization approach.

 When complete data isn’t collected at the time of scheduling, someone will need to reach back out to the patient to gather what’s missing so benefits can be properly verified – a critical step on the authorization path.
 This extra step not only delays authorization, but it can impact pricing transparency and the ability to fully understand out-of-pocket liabilities, which is important to ensuring the right deductibles and co-pays are collected at pre- or point of service.